CybercentreCanada/assemblyline4_docs/docs/installation/replay.md

 ## How it works

-Replay has two main component:
+Replay has two main components:

 * Replay Creator
 * Replay Loader

-The `Replay Creator` component will monitor either the alerts, the submissions or both and bundle them once they are completed including all their results, errors, files, etc...
-Those bundles will have to be transfered with the method of your choice to your offline enclave where the `Replay Loader` component will monitor a directory loading the bundles into your offline instance.
-Once these bundles are transfered onto your target system, the loader will be able to tell your offline instance to resume the scan and rescan the files with your offline services if you tell it to.
+The `Replay Creator` component will monitor either the alerts, the submissions or both and bundle them once they are completed including all their results, errors, files, etc. Those bundles will have to be transfered with the method of your choice to your offline enclave where the `Replay Loader` component will monitor a directory loading the bundles into your offline instance.
+Once these bundles are transferred onto your target system, the loader will be able to tell your offline instance to resume the scan and rescan the files with your offline services if you tell it to.

 ![Replay diagram](./images/Replay.png)